Kevin Schon

-Kevin Dodd Schon (born February 7, 1958) is an American voice actor who is known for his voice-over work in video games, movies and television shows.
+Kevin Schon is an American voice actor who is known for his voice-over work in video games, movies and television shows.
 He is best known as a voice double for Nathan Lane for animated media, most notably as Timon in the Timon & Pumbaa television series and in various other Disney related projects.

 Career

-Schon began his career in 1982 in Los Angeles, while he was studying acting with Ivana Chubbuck and voice-over with Susan Blu.
-He first acting credit was in 1990 when he played Gillan and Gaias in the TurboGrafx CD video game, Valis II.
+Schon's first acting credit was in 1990 when he played Gillan and Gaias in the TurboGrafx CD video game Valis II.
 Two years later after his debut, he played Frank II and Mirabelle in The Naked Truth and two years after that, he played Daryl O'Melveny in A Kiss Goodnight.

-For many years, he was Nathan Lane's voice double, taking over the role of Timon in The Lion King's Timon and Pumbaa and singing the title song as well.
-He appeared in over 120 episodes of that series.
-He reprised the role of Timon in The Lion Guard and House of Mouse.
-He understudied for Lane on the animated series Teacher's Pet for ten episodes, while Lane was busy with Mel Brooks' musical of The Producers.
-Schon also voiced Snowbell in Stuart Little: The Animated Series and Stuart Little 3: Call of the Wild, once again replacing Nathan Lane.
+Schon frequently served as a voice double for Nathan Lane.
+He voiced Timon in Timon & Pumbaa, The Lion Guard, and House of Mouse; Scott Helperman in Teacher's Pet while Lane was busy with The Producers; and Snowbell in Stuart Little and Stuart Little 3: Call of the Wild.
 For three years, he was the "comedy voice" of the ABC television network, voicing all promos for their comedies (Home Improvement, Drew Carey, Roseanne, and Ellen, among others) and was the promo voice for Politically Incorrect when it moved from cable to ABC.
-Kevin's voice appears in over 40 episodes of Married... with Children, with two on-camera appearances.
+Schon's voice appears in over 40 episodes of Married... with Children, with two on-camera appearances.